The Fine Art of Packing Light

 The ultimate packing list

-On the next page you'll find the actual packing list I myself use, containing absolutely everything I bring with me (plus a laptop for work, minus the items for women) on any trip to Europe, whether it be for six days or six months.
+On the next page you'll find the actual packing list I myself use, containing absolutely everything I bring with me on any trip to Europe, whether it be for six days or six months.

 Make travel an exercise in simplifying your life.